-Course repetition shall be permitted, without petition to the Academic Standards Committee, in cases where such repetition is necessary for a student to meet a legally mandated training requirement as a condition of continued paid or volunteer employment.
-Such courses may be repeated, for credit, any number of times, regardless of whether or not substandard work was previously recorded, and the grade received each time shall be included for purposes of calculating the student's grade point average.
+Course repetition shall be permitted in cases where such repetition is necessary for a student to meet a legally mandated training requirement as a condition of continued paid or volunteer employment.
+Such courses may be repeated for credit, any number of times, regardless of whether or not substandard work was previously recorded, and the grade and units received each time shall be included for purposes of calculating the student's grade point average.
 The Santa Clarita Community College District reserves the right to require a student to certify or document that course repetition is necessary to complete legally mandated training pursuant to this section.